River Emån

 Classic water being restored

 River Emån, known for its population of large-sized sea trout, but also home to around 30 other fish species such as salmon and the endangered European catfish.
-The threatened freshwater species, pearl mussel and thick-shelled mussel, are also found here.
+The threatened freshwater pearl mussel and thick-shelled river mussel are also found here.

-A number of migration barriers, habitat losses and effects of acidification and eutrophication have affected River Emån.
+A number of migration barriers, habitat loss and the effects of acidification and eutrophication have affected River Emån and the animals that live there.
 Past and ongoing projects have worked to remove migration barriers and restore habitats, but major challenges remain.

-River Emån is an approximately 229 km long river in south-eastern Sweden, with a catchment area of approximately 4 500 km².
-The river has its source in the Småland highlands and flows through varied landscapes, including forests, wetlands and agricultural land, before flowing into the Baltic Sea.
+River Emån is a 229 km long river in south-eastern Sweden, with a catchment area of about 4 500 km².
+The river has its source in the Småland highlands and flows through a varied landscape of forests, wetlands and farmland, before flowing into the Baltic Sea.
 River Emån is of great ecological and cultural importance and is classified as a national interest for nature conservation, cultural environment and outdoor life.

-River Emån is known for its population of large sea trout, but is also home to a large number of other fish species as well as the endangered freshwater mussels pearl mussel and thick-shelled mussel.
-Species such as kingfishers, starlings and otters also live along the banks of the river.
+River Emån is known for its population of large brown trout, but is also home to a large number of other fish species, as well as the endangered freshwater pearl mussel and thick-shelled river mussel.
+Species such as kingfishers, white-throated dipper and otters also live along the banks of the river.

 Past and ongoing projects have worked to remove migration barriers and restore habitats, but major challenges remain.